Active particles in tunable compressible environments: Introduction

 In recent years, synthetic active colloids have become an important model system to reproduce the behavior of biological microswimmers in complex environments.
 They are also promising for applications in microrheology, drug delivery, and micromachines~\cite{patra2013intelligent,howes2014colloidal,bechinger2016active,elgeti2015physics}.
 Their free active motion in simple fluids like water is well understood, with the dynamics primarily governed by viscous stresses and rotational diffusion~\cite{bechinger2016active}.
 However, complex environments significantly vary the ability of the particles to swim and reorient~\cite{bechinger2016active,ketzetzi2024active}.
 In particular, the persistence time of an active trajectory, {\sl i.e.} the average duration of its straight paths, is often affected by collisions with surfaces and obstacles~\cite{schaar2015detention,fins2024steer,volpe2017topography,brown2016swimming,spagnolie2015geometric,morin2017distortion}, alignments with external fields~\cite{lozano2016phototaxis,fernandez2020feedback,carrasco2023sedimentation}, flows~\cite{palacci2015artificial,sharan2022upstream} and interfaces~\cite{wang2015enhanced,wang2017Janus,dietrich2017two}.
 A similar scenario is encountered in biological microswimmers, such as bacteria and living cells, which often adapt their motion to external environmental stimuli~\cite{bechinger2016active}.

-The motion of living and synthetic microswimmers in viscoelastic fluids (e.g. polymer solutions or cytoskeletal fluids) is another paradigmatic example of feedback between activity and environmental properties.
-In stark contrast to Newtonian fluids, where the persistence time ($\tau$) and swimming speed ($v$) of active particles are typically independent, memory effects associated with viscoelasticity induce a strong coupling between these quantities~\cite{gomez2016dynamics,patteson2016active,narinder2018memory,spagnolie2023swimming}.
-Small velocity changes can lead to a decrease (or increase) of orders of magnitude in the persistence time~\cite{narinder2018memory}, with important consequences for self-transport, self-organization and active flows.
-In extreme cases, viscoelastic fluids can even break the polar symmetry of the active particles and stabilize chiral helical trajectories~\cite{gomez2016dynamics} and rotating vortices~\cite{liu2021viscoelastic}.
-Despite these dramatic changes and the abundance of non-Newtonian fluids in nature, viscoelastic effects in active matter are largely unexplored and have not yet been harnessed to adjust \textit{in situ} the motion of active particles.
+The motion of microswimmers in complex fluids is another paradigmatic example of feedback between activity and environmental properties, with important consequences for self-transport, self-organization and active flows~\cite{patteson2016active,spagnolie2023swimming}.
+In particular, recent experiments and simulations reported a dramatic decrease of persistence time~\cite{gomez2016dynamics,qi2025unravel,saito2025self} and even a break of polar symmetry~\cite{narinder2018memory,decorato2025enhanced,decorato2021spontaneous} in polymer solutions and nanostructured media.
+Despite the abundance of complex fluids in nature, these feedback mechanisms in active matter remain largely unexplored and have not yet been harnessed to adjust \textit{in situ} the motion of active particles.